-All these limitations preclude the application of such complete sampling procedures at a relevant time-step necessary to build up a detailed concentration series.
-By analogy with the index velocity method for discharge computation (Levesque and Oberg, and $C(z{\chi})$, i.e., for all hydrological conditions, which cannot always be achieved under field conditions.
-Such relations are

-30 2012), derived surrogate procedures, called index sampling methods (Xiaoqing, 2003), are thus preferred.
-One or a few "index samples" are taken as proxies of $\langle C \rangle$, usually at the water surface (e.g. Filizola and Guyot, 2004; Bouchez et al., 2011; Vauchel
+All of these limitations preclude the application of such complete sampling procedures at a relevant time-step necessary to build up a detailed concentration series.
+By analogy with the index velocity method for discharge computation (Levesque and Oberg, 2012), derived surrogate procedures, called index sampling methods (Xiaoqing, 2003), are thus preferred.
+One or a few "index samples" are taken as proxies of $\langle C \rangle$, usually at the water surface (e.g., Filizola and Guyot, 2004; Bouchez et al., 2011; Vauchel et al., 2017).
+The index concentration monitoring frequency is then scheduled to suit the river's hydrological behavior and minimize the random uncertainties on the measured index concentration $C(z{\chi})$ (mg L-1) (Duvert et al., 2011; Horowitz et al., 2015).

-2017).
-The index concentration monitoring frequency is then scheduled to suit the river's hydrological behavior and minimize the random uncertainties on the measured index concentration $C(z{\chi})$ [mg L-1] (Duvert et al., 2011; Horowitz et al., 2015).
-The index concentration method first requires a robust site-specific calibration between the two concentrations of interest, $\langle C \rangle$ where the regression slope α and the intercept ξ are the fitted parameters of the empirical model.
+The index concentration method first requires a robust sitespecific calibration between the two concentrations of interest, $\langle C \rangle$ and $C(z{\chi})$, i.e., for all hydrological conditions, which cannot always be achieved under field conditions.
+Such relations are usually expressed with the following linear form (e.g., Filizola, 2003; Guyot et al., 2005, 2007; Espinoza-Villar et al., 2012; Vauchel et al., 2017):

+$$\langle C \rangle = \alpha C(z{\chi}) + \xi, \tag{2}$$

+where the regression slope α and the intercept ξ are the fitted parameters of the empirical model.
 In this study, the intercept will be assumed to be zero ($\xi = 0$).
-The dispersion and the extrapolation of the $\alpha = \langle C \rangle / C(z{\chi})$ may induce substantial
+The dispersion and the extrapolation of the $\alpha = \langle C \rangle / C(z{\chi})$ may induce substantial uncertainties in the matter fluxes (Vauchel et al., 2017).

-5 usually expressed with the following linear form (e.g. Filizola, 2003; Guyot et al. 2005, 2007; Espinoza-Villar et al., 2012; Vauchel et al., 2017):

-$$\langle \mathcal{C} \rangle = \alpha \, \mathcal{C}(z{\chi}) + \, \xi \,, \tag{2}$$

-10 uncertainties in the matter fluxes (Vauchel et al., 2017).
 Most of this uncertainty is attributable to $C(z{\chi})$ (Gitto et al., 2017), particularly when only a single index sample is taken or when a unique sample position is considered.
 Indeed, the relation may change around this position based on the flow conditions.